 All undergraduate nursing students have liability insurance under the malpractice contract of Indiana University.
 This policy covers students only while caring for patients/clients in the student role.
-This insurance will not cover students who are working in jobs unrelated to course-specific objectives.

 Students are required to have health insurance once admitted to the major, and should carry their card with them during each clinical course.
 Should an incident necessitating student treatment occur while in the clinical setting, associated costs will be the responsibility of the student and billed to the student’s insurance provider.

 All nursing students must provide evidence of compliance with health and safety requirements (immunizations, drug and TB testing, physical examination, background check, CPR, and orientation requirements).
 Failure to adhere to the policy as posted in the Handbook for Nursing Students may lead to serious consequences, up to and including course failure and program dismissal.
 Requirements are subject to change at the discretion of healthcare agencies.
 Student result information will be provided to the clinical agency upon request.
 Notification of requirement changes will be forwarded as soon as they are communicated to the school.
 Submission of this documentation is a requirement of the healthcare agencies, and not a requirement of the university.
 Failure to submit the documentation will result in non-placement for clinical courses, and thus prohibit the student from progressing in the nursing major.

 Missing 20% or more of the clinical hours for a course will constitute failure in that course.
 Further guidance may be found in the Handbook for Nursing Students.